Loire Valley Tours - Castles & Wine

 The Loire Valley is a popular region of France and, unless you are just there on a day trip from Paris, you will be able to choose from a selection of fantastic local accommodations.
-The most famous hotels are located in Blois, Amboise or Tours: right in the middle of the best-known areas.
+The most famous hotels are located in Blois, Amboise and Tours, right in the middle of the best-known areas.

-We have selected accommodations away from the crowds - mostly Bed & Breakfasts and boutique hotels - in the Loire region so our travelers can “feel at home”, have the opportunity to interact with the locals and are perfectly located to drive around the Loire Valley.
+We have selected accommodations away from the crowds - mostly Bed & Breakfasts and boutique hotels - in the Loire region so our travelers can feel at home.
+You will have the opportunity to interact with the locals and be perfectly located to explore the region on your Loire Valley driving tour.

 What to do in the Loire Valley

-For history or heritage lovers, the Loire Valley is pretty much heaven on earth.
-If you would like to see some of our favorite Loire Valley castles, you check The Loire Castles Pictures.
+For history or heritage lovers, the Loire Valley is pretty much Heaven on earth.
+If you would like to see some of our favorite Loire Valley castles, you check our Loire castles pictures.

-However, the Loire Valley has much more to offer than just its castles and we will make sure your daily itineraries are varied and balanced so you won't get overwhelmed with French history.
+However, the Loire Valley has much more to offer than just its castles.
+We will make sure your daily itineraries are varied and balanced so you won't get overwhelmed with French history.

 Brézé Castle in the Loire Valley

 The Loire Valley hosts some of the most beautiful gardens in France.
-The French style gardens in Villandry are very academic and a true marvel - but garden lovers can also tour many other sites such as Valmer, Candé or St Cosme and be really surprised by the quality of the gardens.
-Mixing art and gardening, the International Garden Festivals in Chaumont sur Loire is also makes a great day out.
+The French style gardens at the Chateau de Villandry are pristine and a true marvel.
+But garden lovers can also tour many other sites such as Valmer, Candé or St Cosme and be really surprised by the quality of the gardens.
+Mixing art and gardening, the International Garden Festival in Chaumont sur Loire is also a great day out.

 Villandry Gardens in the Loire Valley

-For wine lovers and connoisseurs, driving through the magnificent Loire Valley is an unforgettable experience.
-Vineyards fringe the road and stretch out as far as the eye can see.
+For wine lovers and connoisseurs, a driving tour of the Loire Valley will be an unforgettable experience.
+Vineyards line the road and stretch out as far as the eye can see.
 An impressive range of wines can be found in this region, from the red wines of Chinon to the sparkling white wines of Vouvray.

 Wine Tasting in the Loire Valley - ©Stevens Frémont

-You can enjoy “simple” wine tastings...or advanced wine and cheese tastings matching the local wines with some local delicacies.
-Most of the tastings take place in the cellars where the wines are aged so you will be able to enjoy an authentic ambiance while you sample these regional specialities.
+You can enjoy simple wine tastings, or advanced wine and cheese pairings where you may match the local wines with some local delicacies.
+Most of the tastings take place in the wine cellars where the wines are aged.
+You will enjoy an authentic ambiance while you sample these regional specialties.

-If that’s not enough, you can also spend some time with a passionate wine guide who will take you to several wineries for a unique wine experience.
-The program can be tailor-made according to the types of wines you like and a driver will be provided so you don’t need to worry about getting yourself home.
+If that’s not enough, you can also go on a private Loire Valley wine tour with a passionate wine guide who will take you to several wineries for a unique wine experience.
+The program can be tailor-made according to the type of wine you like.
+Don't worry - we will arrange for a driver to take you back to your B&B.

 Loire à Vélo Bike Tour

-"Loire à Vélo" was recently was created to offer trails along the Loire river, designed to allox cyclists an easy passage from Blois to Nantes.
+"Loire à Vélo" was recently created to offer trails along the Loire River, designed to allow cyclists an easy passage from Blois to Nantes.

-For those who are particularly interested in cycling holidays, we have a great day biking tour along the Loire River – we provide you with all the information you need to make the most of this beautiful route.
+For those who are particularly interested in cycling holidays, we have a great full day biking tour along the Loire River.
+We provide you with all the information you need to make the most of this beautiful route.

 The Loire is not just about wine.
-The Loire River has always been a mean of transportation, especially in the past centuries, this is why the Loire cuisine is very rich and varied, benefitting from the commerce relations that have always existed in the area.
+The Loire River has always been a means of transportation, especially in the past centuries.
+This has made the Loire cuisine very rich and varied, as it has benefitted from the commerce relations that have always existed in the area.